kjmazidi/Python_for_AI/1-Python_Basics/readme.md

 * 08 - Classes
 * 09 - Wrapping Up

-The folder sample_progs includes the programs I demonstrated in PyCharm.
+The folder sample_progs includes sample programs you can run in an IDE.